 An individual can either make a Will, in which case his or her assets will pass in accordance with the Will, or an individual can leave no Will in which case his or her assets on death will pass in accordance with the Intestacy Rules.
 An individual can seek to challenge the distribution of the deceased’s assets either under the Will or the Intestacy Rules.

-A Will can be found to be invalid (i.e. its provisions can be ignored) in certain circumstances as follows:-
+When it comes to what is contentious probate, a Will can be found to be invalid (i.e. its provisions can be ignored) in certain circumstances, as follows: –

 - The testator did not comply with the requirements of the Wills Act in signing his Will and having his/her signature properly witnessed.